Research Degrees (MPhil/PhD) in Gender Studies

 3. Literature review;

 8. Schedule of research and writing;

 The third year is devoted to writing up research for the PhD thesis.
-During this time, students will normally give a presentation to the Postgraduate Research Seminar, comprising a small number of staff members with special expertise in the topic and other research students.
-During this time students will present draft chapters to the supervisor(s) for comment, before writing the final draft for examination.
+During this time, doctoral candidate will normally give a presentation to the Postgraduate Research Seminar, comprising a small number of staff members with special expertise in the topic and other research students.
+During this time candidates will present draft chapters to the supervisor(s) for comment, before writing the final draft for examination.
 The thesis – normally 80,000 words in length - will be examined by two leading authorities on Gender Studies or relevant disciplines/area studies.
 The external examiner is always a scholar from outside the University of London.

-Students studying part time take the MPhil training seminar in the first year and write the Core Chapter & research proposal in the second year.
+Doctoral candidates studying part time take the MPhil training seminar in the first year and write the Core Chapter & research proposal in the second year.
 The length of time for field or other research, and writing up, is adjusted accordingly.